needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-ui-input-module.md

 > If you have an existing Canvas or Event System, you will likely have a **Standalone Input Module** or **Input System UI Input Module** component which will prevent proper input processing.
 Remove it by clicking the **More menu (&#8942;)** and selecting **Remove Component**.
 Other UI Input Modules are not compatible with the **XR UI Input Module** and may cause undesired or unexpected behavior.
 Therefore, only use a single Input Module to handle UI interactions.

 ![ui-event-system-setup](images/ui-event-system-setup.png)

+## UI Toolkit support

+> [!WARNING]
+> The `XRUIInputModule` does not yet fully support [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html).

+When using UI Toolkit, typically it will install an event listener in the form of the `PanelEventHandler` component which intercepts events from the `XRUIInputModule`.
+However, the `XRUIInputModule` currently does not support sending UI Toolkit events from the Event System on behalf of the XRUIInputModule.
+Instead, [`EventSystem.SetUITookitEventSystemOverride`](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/api/UnityEngine.EventSystems.EventSystem.html#UnityEngine_EventSystems_EventSystem_SetUITookitEventSystemOverride_UnityEngine_EventSystems_EventSystem_System_Boolean_System_Boolean_) can be called to bypass this default mechanism when it becomes the current/activated Input Module by the `EventSystem`.
+This is set up in a convenient option in the UI called **Bypass UI Toolkit Events**.